drufball/yosai/_drafts/intrigue.md

 They both slid across the stone as Iruka pulled them backwards.
 "We _seriously_ need to discuss what counts as appropriate mission chatter with all three of you.
 Get moving for the exit!"

 Moto shot Fumi one last glare, then lifted Keta onto his shoulders.
 The shapeling was hot, his body twitching as the spider's venom coursed through him.
-They needed to get out of the cave before Keta woke up and started attacking them.

 There was a loud crack and Moto's head whipped around.
-Iruka stood at the end of the tunnel facing into the cavern with arms outstretched.
+Iruka stood at the end of the tunnel with arms outstretched.
 The muscles on her neck stood out as she brought her arms toward her chest with great effort.
 There was another pop and the rock around her shifted.
 She jumped back as the tunnel began to collapse.

 She turned, making straight for the exit.
 "Don't just stand there!
 I have no idea if this whole tunnel is coming down after that."